 1) We will help you with the criminal charge of Petit Larceny (a.k.a. shoplifting, or theft).

 The most immediate issue you face is a criminal charge.
 Whether you were stopped in Marketplace Mall, Eastview Mall, Kohl's, or Wegmans, once the police are called, you will have to face a misdemeanor petit larceny charge in a local court.
 It's true that this is a crime punishable by a hefty fine and jail time, but that is why you hire a lawyer- to avoid those most serious consequences.
 We have handled many, many petit larceny cases in the courts around Rochester, and although past results do not indicate future outcomes, I am very proud of the results we have achieved for our clients.
-Whether we are able to negotiate a dismissal of your claim, reduce it to a non-criminal charge, or if we have to take it to trial, we are prepared to help you beat these charges.
+Whether we are able to negotiate a dismissal of your charge, reduce it to a non-criminal offense, or if we have to take it to trial, we are prepared to help you beat these charges.
 Our number is (585) 485-0025, and we are available 24/7 for people who have been recently arrested and need to speak with an attorney.
 (Yes, it's okay to call on the weekend if you have just been arrested.)

 2) We'll also help you with the civil claim alleging theft.